rjsmith/rsbatech-modules/README.md

 * Export and import module mappings, so they can be shared and curated by the user community (there are over 3000 modules to be mapped after all!)
 * [Factory - provided module mappings](https://github.com/rjsmith/rsbatech-modules/wiki/Orestes%E2%80%90One-Module-User-Guide#factory-mapping-library) included

-Plus most MIDI-CAT features (up to [v2.0.beta4](https://github.com/stoermelder/vcvrack-packone/blob/v2/CHANGELOG.md#20beta4))
+Plus most MIDI-CAT features (up to its [v2.0.beta4](https://github.com/stoermelder/vcvrack-packone/blob/v2/CHANGELOG.md#20beta4))

 ## Documentation